bucs110fall2024/final-project-alisonb/template_final_project-master/README.md

 1. Menu - Start Button
 2. Game Event - 5 Buttons that correspond to each stitch
-3. Instructions side bar (for the project the user is creating)
-4. Hook (that moves along with the stitch)
+3. Hook (that moves along with the stitch)

 ### Classes